kumuluz/kumuluzee-discovery/README.md

 If the service uses https protocol, tag `https` is added.

+### Retry delays

+Etcd and Consul implementations support retry delays on watch connection errors.
+Since they use increasing exponential delay, two parameters need to be specified:

+- `kumuluzee.discovery.start-retry-delay-ms` - Sets the retry delay duration in ms on first error.
+Default value: 500
+- `kumuluzee.discovery.max-retry-delay-ms` - Sets the maximum delay duration in ms on consecutive errors - Default value: 900000 (15 min)

+Etcd implementation additionally supports fine-grained retry configuration by using the following configuration keys:
+- `kumuluzee.discovery.etcd.initial-retry-count` - Specifies how many retries are executed when performing the first request on etcd.
+This mainly affects the time before the first performed discovery returns no instances if the etcd is down.
+Default value: 1.
+- `kumuluzee.discovery.resilience` - If `false`, retries are not executed on any etcd request and `EtcdNotAvailableException` is thrown on timeouts.
+If `true`, retries are executed as configured and timeouts are logged, but no exceptions are thrown.
+Default value: `true`.

 ### Service registration

 Automatic service registration is enabled with the annotation `@RegisterService` on the REST application class (that extends